VEuPathDB/docker-hq/README.md

 Run the docker image:

-    docker run -it --rm -p 8111:8000 -v /Users/mheiges/Docker/docker-hq/settings_local.py:/usr/src/app/hq/hq/settings/settings_local.py -v /Users/mheiges/Docker/docker-hq:/usr/src/app -e DJANGO_SETTINGS_MODULE=hq.settings.development --name hq mheiges/hq
+    docker-compose up

-In this invocation the `docker-hq` on the host is mounted on the image at `/usr/src/app`.
+In `docker-compose.yml` the `docker-hq` directory on the host is mounted on the image at `/usr/src/app`.
 This will override the contents of `/usr/src/app` that is burned into the image and allow real-time editing of the Django code.
 When you `docker build`, the edited code will be copied into the new image.
-Production deployments do not override the contents of `app`, so run off the image code.
+Production deployments do not override the contents of `app`, and so run off the image code.

 The sqlite database is in the `django-hq/data` directory.